nomitpahuja/githubbasics/README.md

 # Practice
-This repository is for practice purposes
+This repository is for beginners and aims at giving the users a basic workflow and an idea on how to contribute to a repository and sync their fork with the main repository!